tarwn/lessthandot-hugo/blogs/content/posts/2009-07-08-how-to-search-for-all-words-inclusive-wi.md

   - Microsoft SQL Server

 ---
-I encountered this question last October in one of the forums I&#8217;m frequent.
-The question was: given the table with the keywords, find all records from some table which would include all these words (Implementing search with AND keyword). <!--more-->From the first glance the problem looks trivial, but for me the solution was not very obvious and I used Borislav Borissov&#8217;s help in solving it.
+I encountered this question last October in one of the forums I'm frequent.
+The question was: given the table with the keywords, find all records from some table which would include all these words (Implementing search with AND keyword). <!--more-->From the first glance the problem looks trivial, but for me the solution was not very obvious and I used Borislav Borissov's help in solving it.

 I want to also note, that we can pass the list of keywords as a delimited list and split into table using any of the available splitting functions (you can explore this problem at [Arrays and Lists in SQL Server][1] blog)